Who Is Lou Puliafito? Besides the likely successor to Rebecca Seawright in New York’s 76th Assembly District, who the heck is this guy?

 By David Stone

 A New York Post article describes Lou Puliafito as a “New York City doorman,” but that misses the point.
-A proud union man, Puliafito’s working life includes a long stint in Information Technology and a community television show.
+A proud union man and currently a steward, Puliafito’s working life includes a long stint in Information Technology and a community television show.

 And he’s a Republican of recent vintage, which accounts for the unusual pairing with “union man.”